Kings Park Cycle and Walking Improvements

 Artists Impression of the new Cycle and Walking lanes through Kings Park

 Construction of the new separated cycle and walking paths in Kings Park, between the AFCB Vitality Stadium and Harewood Avenue is now underway.
 During this time, the existing footpath between the stadium and the car park will be closed with a diversion route in place around the athletics stadium.

 Phase three (estimated start/completion dates summer 2022 to winter 2022) - Harewood Avenue to Sevenoaks Drive

-Upgrading existing lighting and installing new lighting to improve safety and security
+- Upgrading of existing lighting and installing of new lighting to improve safety and security for users

 Plans for these improvements were informed by responses gathered during public engagement late 2020 and formal consultation which ran 24 February to 31 March this year.
 A report summarising the results is available here and the response to issues raised is here.
 There was overall support for the plans with more than two thirds of respondents (67%) agreeing with the proposed changes.
 The plans for separate cycling and walking paths were particularly popular.
 All responses were analysed and helped shape the final scheme designs.

 For more information on the Bournemouth railway station and Jumpers Common in Christchurch click here.